hkalbertl/jquery.appendGrid/README.md

 ## Documentation
-The full list of options / methods / callback events are avaiable in the [Documentation section of **appendGrid** website](https://appendgrid.apphb.com/Documentation).
+The full list of options / methods / callback events are available in the [Documentation section of **appendGrid** website](https://appendgrid.apphb.com/Documentation).

 ## Wanna help **appendGrid**?